ckaestne/seai/lectures/13_fairness/fairness.md

 * COMPAS (Correctional Offender Management Profiling for Alternative Sanctions)
+	* Assess the likelihood of a defendant repeating an offence
+	* Used by judges in sentencing decisions
-* In use throughout numerous states (PA, FL, NY, WI, CA, etc.,)
+	* In deployment throughout numerous states (PA, FL, NY, WI, CA, etc.,)

 ----
 ## Example: Recruiting